travro/monthly-cash-trends/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
 ## Node Web Server

 Run `npm run server` to run the node server.
-Using the Express router, Node will connect to a MySQL.
+Using the Express router, Node will connect to a MySQL database.
 MCT uses the following MySQL Schema:
 ![MCT Database](src/assets/mct_schema.png)

 ## Development server